-Warp United was founded by Kilo LIANG and Dongdong ZHENG in April 2013.
-The founding partnership of doctors and engineers are driven by a goal in medical information infrastructure, data management, analytics and artificial intelligence (AI).
-Warp United committed to improving access to healthcare data stream and supporting the front-line healthcare around the globe.
+Warp United was founded in April 2013.
+A goal drives the founding partnership of doctors and engineers in medical information infrastructure, data management, analytics, and artificial intelligence (AI).
+Warp United is committed to improving access to healthcare data streams and supporting front-line healthcare around the globe.

-Over 40% members of the founding team are qualified physician.
+Over 40% of members of the founding team are qualified physicians.

-Spearheaded by experts of medical, defense, and IT industries.
+Spearheaded by experts in the medical, defense, and IT industries.